 9 Best WordPress SEO Plugins and Tools to Own Google’s #1 Page

 How could we not see that?
-Bill Gate’s prediction on content is more valid than ever in 2019.
+Bill Gates’ prediction on content is more valid than ever in 2023.

 Over time, the breadth of information on the Internet will be enormous, which will make it compelling.
 Although the gold rush atmosphere today is primarily confined to the United States, I expect it to sweep the world as communications costs come down and a critical mass of localized content becomes available in different countries

-- Today we spend more than half of our web searches from mobiles and smartphones.
+- Today we spend more than half of our web searches on mobiles and smartphones.

 - More than 3.7 billion people use the internet every day